Nurse Maly’s Story: From Growing Up In A Rural Village To Becoming a Healthcare Leader

 My name is Maly Chittaphai.
 I was born in a close-knit Kasak community in rural Laos.
 Kasak is an ethnic group, which consists of only six villages.
 Growing up, I experienced the challenges of limited access to healthcare.
 My father, who had chronic asthma, was constantly in need of care.

-This fuelled my desire to make a difference, and I developed an interest in becoming a healthcare professional.
+This fuelled my passion to become a healthcare professional.
 Another influencing factor is my desire for all people in Laos to be treated equally.

-Despite the obstacles that hindered my educational opportunities, I was determined to pursue a career in healthcare.
+Despite the obstacles I faced due to limited educational opportunities, I was determined to pursue a career in healthcare.
 I navigated the complexities of rural life to attend Xieng Ngeun High School in a nearby town.
 My siblings, friends, and I would commute to school on foot, which took two hours.
-I thoroughly enjoyed high school, and this encouraged me to continue my path towards becoming a nurse.
-In 2006, I enrolled at the College of Public Health in Luang Prabang.
-I spent three years here and obtained my certificate in technical nursing.
+I thoroughly enjoyed school, and it was during this time that I decided I wanted to be a nurse.
+In 2006, I enrolled at the College of Public Health in Luang Prabang. where I studied for three years and obtained my certificate in technical nursing.
 Whilst studying, I would often return to my village to support my father and to take care of my nieces and nephews.

-My professional story begins at Erikshjälpen, a Swedish NGO committed to making a positive impact in rural Lao villages.
-My role involved collaborating with local communities; including villages and primary schools, implementing healthcare programs, and fostering awareness about hygiene and sanitation.
-We also provided equipment and training to local volunteers in remote areas of Phonesaly Province, Laos to assist with childbirth and care.
+My first job was at Erikshjälpen, a Swedish NGO.
+One of the main focuses of this effort was sterilizationncluding villages and primary schools, implementing healthcare programs, and raising awareness about hygiene and sanitation.
+We also provided equipment and training to local volunteers in remote areas of Phonexaly Province, Laos, to assist with childbirth and care.
 One of the main focuses of this effort was sterilization, as access to clinics and hospitals was limited.

-Eager to broaden my horizons and take on new challenges, I transitioned to the Little Hands Learning Project in Luang Prabang, where I served as the Assistant Project Manager.
+Eager to take on new challenges, I transitioned to the Little Hands Learning Project in Luang Prabang, where I served as the Assistant Project Manager.
 This role allowed me to refine my project management skills and contribute to educational initiatives.

 In 2015, I took a significant step in my career by joining the Lao Friends Hospital for Children as a nurse.
 This marked a transition from community development to hands-on healthcare provision.